Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Parameter space favored by JWST excess

-{ \bf {Parameter space favored by JWST excess.} } The enhanced massive halo population as we see in Fig.~\ref{Fig2: Formation} can trigger earlier galaxy formation and enhance the formation efficiency~\cite{Zurek:2006sy,Dekel:2023ddd}.
+The enhanced massive halo population as we see in Fig.~\ref{Fig2: Formation} can trigger earlier galaxy formation and enhance the formation efficiency~\cite{Zurek:2006sy,Dekel:2023ddd}.
 To convert the model prediction for HMF into the number of observed galaxies, we consider a simplified approach assuming a constant star formation efficiency $f_*$.
 We compute the expected number of observed galaxies with $M_{\rm UV}<-19.8~\rm mag$ at $z> 11$ as considered in Fig. 13 of Ref. \cite{2023arXiv230406658H}, where the number of observed galaxies $N_{\rm obs}=2$ is systematically higher than theoretical predictions from the literature~\cite{2014MNRAS.445.2545D,2019MNRAS.486.2336D,2020MNRAS.496.4574Y,2020MNRAS.499.5702B,2023MNRAS.519.3118W,2023MNRAS.521..497M}, e.g., $0.3$ from Ref.~\cite{2023arXiv230404348Y} as a recent estimate.
 We convert the requirement of $M_{\rm UV}<-19.8~\rm mag$ into a minimum halo mass by using the $M_*-M_{\rm UV}$ relation of Ref.~\cite{2023arXiv230404348Y}.
-Assuming a constant star formation efficiency $f_*$, we set the minimum halo mass $M_{\rm min} = 2.2 \times 10^9 e^{-0.13 z_{\rm min}}/(f_* f_b)~\rm M_{\odot}$, where $z_{\rm min}=11$, $f_b\approx 0.16$ is the baryon fraction in the matter energy density, and we set $f_*=0.14$ so that the $\Lambda$CDM prediction is for an expected $0.3$ galaxies at $z > 11$~\cite{2023arXiv230404348Y}.
-The value of $f_*=0.14$ is relatively large compared to expectations at low redshifts, but small compared to what has been proposed to explain the JWST excess solely based on $f_*$~\cite{Dekel:2023ddd,Boylan-Kolchin:2022kae,2023MNRAS.518.2511L,2023MNRAS.521..497M,2023MNRAS.519..843M}.
+Assuming a constant star formation efficiency $f_*$, we set the minimum halo mass $M_{\rm min} = 1.8 \times 10^9 e^{-0.12 z_{\rm min}}/(f_* f_b)~\rm M_{\odot}$, where $z_{\rm min}=11$, $f_b\approx 0.16$ is the baryon fraction in the matter energy density, and we set $f_*=0.066$ so that the $\Lambda$CDM prediction is for an expected $0.3$ galaxies at $z > 11$~\cite{2023arXiv230404348Y}.
+The value of $f_*=0.066$ is within expectations for a $10^{12}~\rm M_{\odot}$ halo at z=0, but small compared to some theoretical models proposed to explain the JWST excess solely by extra star formation~\cite{Dekel:2023ddd,Boylan-Kolchin:2022kae,2023MNRAS.518.2511L,2023MNRAS.521..497M,2023MNRAS.519..843M}.
 It has been noted that an excessively high $f_*$ could introduce new tensions with the cosmic reionization history~\cite{Gong:2022qjx}, making our obtained value a more desirable option.
 The number of expected galaxies count is calculated as

 where $A_{\rm eff}=45 ~{\rm arcmin^2}$ is the effective area of the observation following Ref. \cite{2023arXiv230406658H} and $V_c$ is the comoving Hubble volume at $z$. $dn/dM$ is the HMF in Eq.~\ref{eq:hmf}.
 Our result is not sensitive to $z_{\rm max}$, $M_{\rm max}$, provided that they are sufficiently large.